Extortion Scams: Threat Actors Utilize Google Street View in Latest Tactic

 The threat actor presents two options to the target.
 The first is to ignore the email, which would result in the sender threatening to release the supposed videos to the target’s contacts.
 In the second choice, the threat actor claims that they will delete the videos and disappear if the target pays them a certain amount in the cryptocurrency “Bitcoin”.
 They will then list their bitcoin wallet address, along with the requested amount, and include a QR code containing the same listed bitcoin address.

 The way this has evolved from previously observed scams of this type comes in the form of consistently using random Gmail addresses and the inclusion of the target’s residency or place of work as well as potential photos of it.
 While previous versions of sextortion scams would sometimes make use of spoofed email addresses as an intimidation tactic, it seems that threat actors are beginning to shift their focus towards the more direct and more easily intimidating approach of threatening the target in a much more personal way.
-Remember to always be vigilant of attacks and protect your personal information.
-If you would like to learn more about how the Cofense PDC can help keep your organization safe, contact us.

 All third-party trademarks referenced by Cofense whether in logo form, name form or product form, or otherwise, remain the property of their respective holders, and use of these trademarks in no way indicates any relationship between Cofense and the holders of the trademarks.
 Any observations contained in this blog regarding circumvention of endpoint protections are based on observations at a point in time based on a specific set of system configurations.
 Subsequent updates or different configurations may be effective at stopping these or similar threats.
 Past performance is not indicative of future results.